Jplaudir8/OOP-in-Java/Solving Problems with Software/README.md

 # Description of the projects 🧰

+The following projects have been developed by addressing problems using a method called the seven-step approach.
+This sort of framework has the following steps:

+1. Work the example by hand.
+2. Write Down what you did.
+3. Find patterns.
+4. Check by hand.
+4. Translate to Code.
+5. Run Test Cases.
+5. Debug failed test cases.

 ## Perimeter of a Shape

 * This project can calculate the perimeter of a shape in the coordinate plane.